droliva10/AWS_Cloud_Project/README.md

 ```

 ## Section Ten
-Edit files in the AWS-malware-lab directory.
+Edit files in the AWS_Cloud_Project directory.

-1. Move into the AWS-malware-lab directory.
+1. Move into the AWS_Cloud_Project directory.

 Run Command:
 ```